NATIONALLY RANKED ROSEN LAW FI - GuruFocus.com

-WHAT TO DO NEXT: To join the prospective class action, go to https://rosenlegal.com/submit-form/?case_id=7555 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Bird class action, go to https://rosenlegal.com/submit-form/?case_id=9805 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2023.
+A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

-WHAT IS THIS ABOUT: On November 8, 2018, Cavco revealed in an SEC filing that it had “received a subpoena from the SEC’s Division of Enforcement requesting certain documents relating to, among other items, trading in the stock of another public company.”
-On this news, Cavco share price fell $49.48 per share, or over 23%, to close at $165.20 per share on November 9, 2018.

-On February 4, 2019, Cavco revealed that it had received requests for additional documents.
-Cavco further disclosed that it spent, and expected to spend, millions of dollars on legal and insurance expenses in relation to the SEC’s subpoenas and Cavco’s independent investigation into the matter.
-On this news, Cavco’s share price fell $26.92 per share, or about 16.7%, to close at $134.37 per share on February 5, 2019.

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.